What is an Assistance or Emotional Support Animal?

 Is there any difference between an emotional support animal and a service animal?

-Service animals are specially trained to perform certain duties to help people with physical or emotional disabilities, such as blindness or being bound to a wheelchair, to live independent lives.
+Service animals are specially trained to perform certain tasks to help people with physical or emotional disabilities.
 Service dogs may even be trained to calm an individual suffering from PTSD (post-traumatic stress disorder) or alert someone if the person has a seizure.
 Unlike service animals, emotional support animals are not trained in special skills such as these and are not expected to perform certain tasks for an individual.
 Nor are emotional support animals even required to obtain any specific or specialized training to be considered emotional support animals.
 Rather, emotional support or assistance animals provide emotional support through their companionship.
-Service animals are permitted inside public facilities where animals are not usually permitted, while emotional support animals are not.
+Service animals are permitted inside public facilities where animals are not usually permitted, while emotional support animals are not always.

 Are there any exceptions to the Fair Housing Act?